NOTE: New abalone rules apply from 1 November 2019. See

 Responsible fishing tips:

 Help prevent the spread of Abalone Viral Ganglioneuritis by cleaning and drying all boats, fishing and diving equipment between fishing trips.
 Retain all abalone waste including shells and offal and dispose of it in land-based facilities or your household rubbish.
-If you catch a tagged abalone, please record the tag details and report to the Institute for Marine and Antarctic Research-see details under the Info menu.
+If you catch a tagged abalone, please record the tag details and report to the Institute for Marine and Antarctic Research.
+Highgrading your catch is not allowed, see Catch Limits Definitions

 Handling: Try to size abalone before you remove it.
 Do not leave abalone upside down or on a sandy bottom.
 Abalone that have been cut will bleed to death so take care in handling.